 Real or Hoax?

 Unfortunately, some things are too good to be true.
 After the cancellation of the show Paranormal Borderland, the Snow Walker footage was admitted to be an elaborate hoax created by the show's producers.
-Bigfoot enthusiasts were disappointed, and angry, and a few prominent researchers were left with egg on their face.
+Bigfoot enthusiasts were disappointed and angry, and a few prominent researchers were left with eggs on their faces.

 Remember, many researchers had made some fairly definitive statements about the film, claiming the obvious massive size of the creature and the validity of the video due to the remote location, among other things.
 It was one thing for the public to be fooled by Hollywood trickery, but it leaves us to wonder how even the experts could be so easily duped.